Wild genus-zero quantum de Rham spaces: Introduction, main results, layout

 \begin{rema} The normal form $\mc A'_a$ at the marked point $a \in \bm a$ is determined upon framing the bundle there.
-Else, it is only the $G$-\emph{orbit} of $\mc A'_a$--- the `normal orbit' of Def.~\ref{def:unframed_nuts_connections_2}~(1.)--- which is canonical.
-Equivalently, choosing a maximal torus $T \sse G$, one finds a Weyl orbit which `extends' the irregular class~\eqref{eq:irr_class_intro} down to the residue.

-With this caveat, note that the stability condition of Prop.~\ref{prop:stability} does not break the Weyl symmetry, and it is only the \emph{unmarked} orbit $\mc O'_a \sse \mf g_{s_a}^{\dual}$ which enters into the definition of $M$.
-Moreover, while we do choose a marking of $\mc O'_a$ to construct a $\ast$-product thereon, we also prove (in Lem.~\ref{lem:no_orbit_marking}) that the deformation quantization does \emph{not} depend upon this choice.
-In conclusion, all our `semiclassical' constructions are completely canonical, while the `quantum' ones only rely on the choice of a polarization of $\mc O'_a$--- as it typically happens, cf.~ \S~\ref{sec:using_marking_2}. \end{rema}
+Else, it is only the $G$-\emph{orbit} of $\mc A'_a$ which is intrinsic (cf.~Def.~\ref{def:unframed_nuts_connections_2}.)
+With this caveat, all our `semiclassical' constructions remain canonical, while the `quantum' ones rely on the choice of a polarization of $\mc O'_a$ (as it typically happens, cf.~\S~\ref{sec:using_marking_2}). \end{rema}